Baker Mayfield: Personal life

 On February 25, 2017, Mayfield was arrested in Washington County, Arkansas on charges of public intoxication, disorderly conduct, and fleeing and resisting arrest.
 At 2:29 a.m. that Saturday, a police officer was flagged down on an assault and battery report.
 The person who flagged the officer was yelling at Mayfield.
 The preliminary police report described Mayfield as unable to walk straight, having slurred speech and food covering the front of his shirt.
 When he was asked to stay so the police could get a statement, Mayfield began shouting obscenities and "causing a scene".
 Mayfield was booked at 8:21 a.m. local time on the misdemeanor charges.
-He had a court date on April 7 for the public intoxication charge, he pleaded not guilty to all charges.
-On June 15, 2017, the University of Oklahoma ordered Mayfield to undergo 35 hours of community service along with completing an alcohol education program.
+He had a court date on April 7 for the public intoxication charge, and pleaded not guilty to all charges.
+On June 15, 2017, the University of Oklahoma ordered Mayfield to perform 35 hours of community service along with completing an alcohol education program.

 In July 2019, Mayfield married Emily Wilkinson.
+In December 2023, the pair announced they were expecting their first child, a girl, who was born in April 2024.

+During his tenure with the Browns, Mayfield starred in a continuing series of ads for Progressive Insurance.
+The ads showed him living "at home" in FirstEnergy Stadium with his wife and performing household chores like mowing the lawn and holding a yard sale.